SGpp/DisCoTec/docs/parallelism.md

 transform starts to dominate the combination time.
 If there are too many pgs, the combination reduction will dominate the combination time.
-However, the times required for the solver stay relatively constant;
+However, the times required for the PDE solver stay relatively constant;
-they are determined by the solver's own scaling and the load balancing quality.
+they are determined by the PDE solver's own scaling and the load balancing quality.

 There are only few codes that allow weak scaling up to this problem size: a size that uses most of the available main memory of the entire system.